Transmission line: Stepped transmission line

 where $\beta_\mathrm{i}$ is the wave number of the $\mathrm{i}$-th transmission line segment and $\ell_\mathrm{i}$ is the length of this segment, and $Z_\mathrm{i}$ is the front-end impedance that loads the $\mathrm{i}$-th segment.

 Because the characteristic impedance of each transmission line segment $Z_\mathrm{0,i}$ is often different from the impedance $Z_0$ of the fourth, input cable (only shown as an arrow marked $Z_0$ on the left side of the diagram above), the impedance transformation circle is off-centred along the $x$ axis of the Smith Chart whose impedance representation is usually normalized against $Z_0$.

+Approximating lumped elements

+At higher frequencies, the reactive parasitic effects of real world lumped elements, including inductors and capacitors, limits their usefulness.
+Therefore, it is sometimes useful to approximate the electrical characteristics of inductors and capacitors with transmission lines at the higher frequencies using Richards' Transformations and then substitute the transmission lines for the lumped elements.

+More accurate forms of multimode high frequency inductor modeling with transmission lines exist for advanced designers.

 Stub filters

 If a short-circuited or open-circuited transmission line is wired in parallel with a line used to transfer signals from point A to point B, then it will function as a filter.
 The method for making stubs is similar to the method for using Lecher lines for crude frequency measurement, but it is 'working backwards'.
 One method recommended in the RSGB's radiocommunication handbook is to take an open-circuited length of transmission line wired in parallel with the feeder delivering signals from an aerial.
 By cutting the free end of the transmission line, a minimum in the strength of the signal observed at a receiver can be found.
 At this stage the stub filter will reject this frequency and the odd harmonics, but if the free end of the stub is shorted then the stub will become a filter rejecting the even harmonics.

 Wideband filters can be achieved using multiple stubs.
 However, this is a somewhat dated technique.
 Much more compact filters can be made with other methods such as parallel-line resonators.